dmggh/jwst/docs/server_guide.rst

 to dump the current crontab and observe the jobs.
 Cronjobs currently produce .log files in the CRDS_server directory.

+See "man cron" or Google for more info on maintaining the cron table.

 nightly.cron.job
 ................